cjus/node-neo4j-presentation/presentation/readme.md

 To explore graph databases we're going to use the world's most popular graph database, Neo4j.
 Affectionately referred to by fans, as Neo.

-You can download and install a free copy of Neo from https://neo4j.com/download/community-edition
+You can download and install a free copy of Neo [here](https://neo4j.com/download/community-edition).

 However, being a big fan of Docker, I prefer to download and run Neo4j from a Docker container.